pschaus/book_lepl1402/source/part5.rst

 Multiprocessing has two main downsides.
 Firstly, creating new processes incurs a high overhead due to the need for separate memory allocation and setup for each process.
 Secondly, because different processes are isolated from each other, interprocess communications are relatively complex and come at a non-negligible cost.

 This motivates the introduction of the concept of a **thread**.
 A thread refers to the smallest unit of execution within a process.
-A thread corresponds to a sequence of instructions that can be scheduled and executed independently by one CPU.
+A thread corresponds to a sequence of instructions that can be scheduled and executed independently by one CPU core.
 One single process can run multiple threads, as illustrated below:

 .. image:: _static/images/part5/threads.svg
   :width: 50%
   :align: center
   :alt: Multithreading

+In this picture, the blue blocks indicate at which moment the different threads are active (i.e., are executing something).
+A thread can indeed "fall asleep" while waiting for additional data to process, while waiting for user interaction, or while waiting for the result of a computation done by another thread.

 Accordingly, **multithreading** is a programming technique where a single process is divided into multiple threads of execution.
-Threads can perform different operations simultaneously, such as handling different parts of an application (e.g., keeping the user interface responsive while performing a background computation).
+Threads can perform different operations concurrently, such as handling different parts of an application (e.g., keeping the user interface responsive while performing a background computation).

-Importantly, threads within the same process are not isolated: They share the same memory space and resources, which allows distinct threads to directly access the same variables and data structures.
+Importantly, contrarily to processes, **threads within the same process are not isolated**: They share the same memory space and resources, which allows distinct threads to directly access the same variables and data structures.
 Threads are sometimes called *lightweight processes*, because creating threads within a process incurs less overhead compared to creating multiple processes.

 Summarizing, multithreading tends to be simpler and more lightweight than multiprocessing.
 This explains why this course will only cover the **basics of multithreading in Java**.

-It is however worth remembering that the fact that different threads do not live in isolation can be error-prone.
+It is always worth remembering that the fact that different threads do not live in isolation can be error-prone.
 Multithreading notably requires the introduction of suitable synchronization and coordination mechanisms between threads when accessing shared variables.
-If not properly implemented, race conditions, deadlocks, and synchronization issues can emerge, which can be extremely hard to identify, debug, and resolve.
+If not properly implemented, **race conditions, deadlocks, and synchronization issues can emerge**, which can be extremely hard to identify and resolve.

+Also, note that all programmers are constantly confronted with threads.
+Indeed, even if you never explicitly create a thread by yourself, the vast majority of software frameworks (such as GUI frameworks and a software libraries to deal with network programming or scientific computations) will create threads on your behalf.
+For instance, in the context of Java-based GUI, both the :ref:`AWT (Abstract Window Toolkit) <awt>` and the Swing framework will transparently create threads to handle the interactions with the user.
+Consequently, parallel programming should never be considered as an "advanced feature" of a programming language, because almost any software development has to deal with threads.
+In other words, even if you do not create your own threads, it is important to understand how to design thread-safe applications that properly coordinate the accesses to the shared memory space.

 Threads in Java
 ===============

 Java provides extensive support of multithreading.
 When a Java program starts its execution, the Java Virtual Machine (JVM) starts an initial thread.
 This initial thread is called the **main thread** and is responsible for the execution of the ``main()`` method, which is the :ref:`entry point of most Java applications <java_main>`.
+Alongside the main thread, the JVM can also start background threads for its own housekeeping (most notably the garbage collector).

-Additional threads can then be created in two different ways:
+Additional threads can then be created by software developers in two different ways:

 * By :ref:`extending <inheritance>` the standard class ``Thread``.
 Note that since ``Thread`` belongs to the ``java.lang`` package, no ``import`` directive is needed.
 Here is the documentation of the ``Thread`` class: `<https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html>`_